 What if I have 5 days in Madrid?

-Which area should I stay in for this itinerary?
+Which area should I stay in?

 Should I take a day trip with only 3 days in Madrid?